Statement by Greg Bohl

 Results That Speak for Themselves

-For years, I’ve faced attacks from bar associations (attorney groups), fake online reviews, and name-calling.
-Through it all, I’ve stayed focused on helping people who need it most.
+For years, I faced attacks from bar associations (attorney groups), fake online reviews, and name-calling.
+Through it all, I stayed focused on helping people who need it most.

-My customers have successfully filed nearly 9,000 consumer bankruptcies in every federal bankruptcy court district in the United States, including Guam and Puerto Rico.
+My customers have successfully filed nearly 9,000 consumer bankruptcies in every federal bankruptcy court district in the United States, and in Guam and Puerto Rico.
 Despite false claims labeling me a “fraud,” “thief,” “snake,” "jive turkey" and other colorful names, not a single bankruptcy case has ever been denied.

 There has been no consumer harm on my part—only benefit.
-The real harm comes from forcing financially struggling individuals to pay thousands in unnecessary attorney fees to file bankruptcy.
+The real harm comes from forcing financially struggling individuals to pay thousands in unnecessary attorney fees to file Chapter 7 bankruptcy.

-The federal bankruptcy program was created by U.S. Congress to provide debt relief—not to enrich attorneys.
-In most cases, filing Chapter 7 bankruptcy consists of completing the forms, filing them with the bankruptcy court, and attending a 3 to 5 minute Zoom meeting with a trustee.
+The federal bankruptcy program was created by U.S. Congress to provide debt relief to persons and entities suffering from financial difficulties.
+In most cases, filing Chapter 7 bankruptcy consists of completing the forms, filing them with the bankruptcy court, and attending a 3 to 5 minute Zoom meeting with a bankruptcy trustee.
 Creditors rarely attend, and no attorney or court hearing is required in most cases.

 I’m determined to stay the course—and to keep doing what I know is right.